ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 :active: true
 ```

 If we know would try to access `active`, we would get `null`.
-Thats because we need to import our `app_config.ctn` into our main `app.ctn`. doing so is simple:
+That's because we need to import our `app_config.ctn` into our main `app.ctn`. doing so is simple:

 ```ctn
 import config